The UK Ancestry Visa: A Comprehensive Guide to Eligibility and Application Process

 The application process for the UK Ancestry Visa can be complex but manageable when following the correct steps:

-4. Decision: After submitting your application, you will typically receive a decision within a few weeks.
+Decision: After submitting your application, you will typically receive a decision within 3 weeks.
 Processing times may vary depending on where you apply from.

 Recent Updates for 2025